galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > A perfect pharmacophore alignment because a computational conformer generator (here RDConf in Hands-on 6) can hardly reproduce with 100% accuracy a crystallographic (native) ligand pose.
+> > A perfect pharmacophore alignment because a computational conformer generator (here RDConf in Hands-on 6) is unlikely to be able to reproduce a crystallographic (native) ligand pose with 100% accuracy.
 > >
 > {: .solution}
 >